 Who answers the phone when a client calls?
 Who provides data on an entire organization?
 Who cultivates the career development of employees?
 Who maintains a well-oiled office?
 Who makes sure customers leave satisfied?
 The large community of managers does – from account managers to customer service managers and everyone in between.
 Although there are many different management styles and roles, a common set of skills can contribute to success in this field.

-Most managers are highly organized, with a strong understanding of law, ethics, regulations, finance, mathematics, supply chain management and more.
+Most managers are highly organized, with a strong understanding of the law, ethics, regulations, finance, mathematics, supply chain management and more.
 They usually have previous experience to qualify for management.
 Even if managing a specific team is not part of the job description, those in management should excel in guiding and supporting others and exemplify strong leadership.

 Additional skills important to managers include being organized, planning to meet strategic goals and managing both projects and people; all of which require practice to develop.
 Along with the right education, these skills can lead to many career options in management.

 Best of all, companies are always looking for capable managers.
-The U.S. Bureau of Labor Statistics reports that employment of management occupations are forecasted to increase by 6 percent from 2014 to 2024, including an uptick of roughly 505,400 new positions.
+The U.S. Bureau of Labor Statistics reports that employment of management occupations is forecasted to increase by 6 percent from 2014 to 2024, including an uptick of roughly 505,400 new positions.
 As a result, earning an online bachelor’s degree in management can open up numerous career choices.
 Arizona State University offers the W. P. Carey School of Business Bachelor of Science in Management degree program to help students learn the skills necessary to be effective managers and team leaders.
 This program builds competency in major skills all managers need, such as communication, leadership, teamwork, problem-solving and more.
 Furthermore, students in the program come from a wide range of educational backgrounds and have broad interests in careers in management.

 “When you tell your friends you’re going to business school, there’s this perception that all the students will be these suit and tie clones, but W. P. Carey isn’t like that,” explained 2017 graduate Mikaela Nixon.
 “It’s so diverse and unique.
 I don’t feel like I have to become someone else.
 I can be myself and still get to where I want to go in the business world.”